 Multiphase Systems and Reaction Engineering

 Understanding the hydrodynamics of fluidized beds is critical to the design and scaling of fluidized bed reactors which are used as various reactors.
 This research deploys various measurement techniques and modeling methods to study and predict the behaviour of fluidized beds and other multiphase reactors.
-Most recently, a novel travelling fluidized bed was taken to various institutions in North America and Europe to collect hydrodynamic data using advanced measurement techniques.
-Data collected (publically available) should serve as a benchmark database for validation of FD and other models.
+More recently, a novel travelling fluidized bed was taken to various institutions in North America and Europe to collect hydrodynamic data using advanced measurement techniques.
+Data collected (publically available) should serve as a benchmark database for validation of CFD and other models.

 Chemical Looping Systems

 One of the new applications of fluidized bed reactors is Chemical-Looping Combustion, CLC, which produces power by connecting two fluidized beds: a fuel reactor and an air reactor.
 In this configuration, air is never mixed with fuel.
 Instead, a metal oxide supplies the oxygen required for fuel combustion.
 It circulates in a loop, connecting the air reactor and fuel reactor.
 This novel configuration prevents NOx formation, and produces pure stream of steam and CO2, from which CO2 is separated without energy or economic penalty.

 In another system, sorbent moves around the two interconnected fluidized fuel and reactor beds capturing CO2 in a gasification/carbonation cycle.
 Biomass gasifier with Calcium looping cycle can increase gas efficiencies and lead to negative carbon emissions.